econnet/econ/econ-1.0.rst

 - who contributed
 - how much and
-- how the profit must be accordingly distributed
+- how the profit is accordingly distributed

 When the `repo`_ is modified this information must be kept up-to-date.